- How is breast cancer in men treated?

 Several other side effects are also possible.
 Some of these are only seen with certain chemotherapy drugs.
 Your cancer care team will give you information about the possible side effects of the specific drugs you are getting.

-Neuropathy: Several drugs used to treat breast cancer, including the taxanes (docetaxel and paclitaxel), platinum agents (carboplatin, cisplatin), vinorelbine, erubulin, and ixabepilone, can damage nerves outside the brain and spinal cord.
+Neuropathy: Many drugs used to treat breast cancer, including the taxanes (docetaxel and paclitaxel), platinum agents (carboplatin, cisplatin), vinorelbine, erubulin, and ixabepilone, can damage nerves outside the brain and spinal cord.
 This can sometimes lead to symptoms (mainly in the hands and feet) such as numbness, pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-In most cases this goes away once treatment is stopped, but it may be long lasting in some men.
+In most cases this goes away once treatment is stopped, but it might last a long time in some men.

 Increased risk of leukemia: Very rarely, certain chemo drugs can permanently damage the bone marrow, leading to a disease called myelodysplastic syndrome or even acute myeloid leukemia, a life-threatening cancer of white blood cells.
 When this happens it is usually within 10 years of treatment.
-In most men, chemo's benefits of helping to prevent breast cancer from coming back or extending life are likely to far exceed the risk of this serious but rare complication.
+For most men though, chemo's benefits of helping to prevent breast cancer from coming back or extending life are likely to far exceed the risk of this serious but rare complication.

 Feeling unwell or tired: Many people do not feel as healthy after chemotherapy as they did before.
 They often still feel body pain or achiness and a mild loss of physical functioning.
 They may only mention these very subtle changes when questioned closely.